Who are we?

 - Neil Ballantyne, Senior Lecturer in Social Work, Open Polytechnic of New Zealand.

-- Liz Beddoe, Associate Professor in Social Work, University of Auckland.
+- Liz Beddoe, Professor in Social Work, University of Auckland.

-- Ian Hyslop, Lecturer in Social Work, University of Auckland.
+- Ian Hyslop, Senior Lecturer in Social Work, University of Auckland.

-- Emily Keddell, Senior Lecturer in Social Work, University of Otago.
+- Emily Keddell, Associate Professor in Social Work, University of Otago.

-- Deb Stanfield, Senior Social Work Academic, Wintec.
+- Deb Stanfield, Social Work Academic and Supervisor

 What is the purpose of this website?

 The purpose of this website is to provide a platform to re-imagine social work services in Aotearoa New Zealand.
 We intend to use this site, and other social media, to raise awareness about the threats to humane social work services in New Zealand and to promote discussion, debate and deliberation about progressive alternatives.

 Our collective was formed in response to the New Zealand Government’s announcement, in April 2015, of plans to review and ‘modernise’ Child, Youth and Family (the government operated child protection agency).
 The review is to be led by an ‘independent’ panel of ‘experts’.
 Experts who do not include a single child protection practitioner, manager, academic or researcher.
 The CYF review is not about the development of creative and innovative plans to support and reform a struggling public service.
 It is about the continuing roll out of the National Government’s ‘investment approach’ to marketise and privatise health and social services.
 The terms of reference of the review include no plans to consult the New Zealand public or any of the many agencies and individuals with a stake in effective child protection services.